Pilea Peperomioides: The Complete Chinese Money Plant Guide

 How often should I repot a Chinese money plant?

 Repot every 12 to 18 months or when roots begin circling the drainage holes.
-Choose a pot only one to two inches larger than the current one — oversized pots hold excess moisture that promotes root rot.
+Choose a pot only one to two inches larger than the current one; oversized pots hold excess moisture that promotes root rot.
+Avoid repotting more than once in a short period.
+One experienced grower’s horticulturalist father warned that “repotting three times in 4.5 months is a huge tax on a plant’s resources,” and the plant may struggle to recover from that kind of repeated disruption.

 Why is my Pilea leaning to one side?